CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

     Value: CMASOPS                                                           !!
 ```

+Note, these tags can not be updated using the pcluster command.
+Once the tags are set, they are used for the lifetime of the pcluster.
+To use new tags, you need to create new plcuster.

 ## Use above template to modify your cluster yaml to add cost allocation tags

 Cut and paste the lines that have !! comments and add them to your cluster yaml file.